Advancement, Graduation & Dismissal

 Students graduating in December may participate in graduation exercises in May of the following year but are not eligible to be included in May of the previous year.
 Students graduating in July may be permitted to participate in graduation in May of the current year.

-A student shall be dismissed under any of the following circumstances:
+A student will be dismissed under any of the following circumstances:

-- Grades of F in two (2) required pre-clerkship courses (excluding FRCT Seminar and Foundations of Disease)
+- Two (2) failing grades in required pre-clerkship courses (excluding FRCT 510: FRCT Seminar and MSPR 523: Foundations of Disease)

-- A non-passing grade upon repeating a course in the requisite Year 3 or Year 4 curriculum
+- A non-passing grade upon repeating a required course or clerkship

 - Three (3) failures of USMLE Step 1